KTibow/lovelace-dark-soft-ui-theme/README.md

 - You can use your own colors by just copy/pasting the card-mod part.
 - This will clamp your columns to 1 column wide.
 [More info.](https://github.com/KTibow/lovelace-light-soft-ui-theme/issues/6#issuecomment-669204209)
 - [These things are supported.](https://github.com/KTibow/lovelace-light-soft-ui-theme/issues/3)
+- This theme was based off of the [Dark Purple](https://www.juanmtech.com/themes-in-home-assistant/) theme.
 - These other notes may be outdated, and most of the time you can just use `!important`.
 You should probably just look at the [source](https://git.io/JJBZi).
 <details><summary>Expand anyway</summary>